beyondmeh/piu/README.md

 %wheel ALL=(ALL) NOPASSWD:  xbps-install -S
 ```

-**NOTE**: updating the package cache does not install or update any
+**NOTE**: updating the package cache is relatively innocuous and safe to
-programs.
-It is relatively innocuous and safe to perform automatically
+perform automatically without password; it does not install, update, or
-without password; most package managers need additional permissions
+replace any programs.
+Most package managers need additional permissions
 simply because the cache is usually in `/var`, where most users don't
 have write permission.